johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 if false then false else (if true then false else true)
 ```

 With the building blocks of the example language in place the next step is to establish a set of rules that will define the way terms are evaluated.
-In spite of the fact that the language defined here is exceptionally simple there is some subtlety that might not be obvious without a complete definition.
+In this case, what steps should be used to reduce terms to `true` or `false`, and in what order.
+In spite of the fact that this language is extremely simple there are some subtle details about how terms can evaluate that need to be captured.

 <div class="center">
   <img src="/assets/images/diagrams/bool-inference-rules.png"></img>
 </div>

 These equations are collectively referred to as the _evaluation relation_ and individually as _inference rules_.
-Each of them plays an important role in the _evaluation strategy_ [!!] of the example language.
+Each of them plays an important role in the _evaluation strategy_ [!!] of the example language that instructs the reader on how to evaluate any term in the language.
 All of them are tagged with a name preceded by an "_e-_" for evaluation.
 The tags will be helpful later when differentiating between inference rules and type rules for CoffeeScript.

 Equations 1 and 2 (_e-true_, _e-false_) are fairly simple.
 They represent the expected evaluation results for the different guard values in an `if t then t else t` term.
 With `true` you get the first subterm and with `false` you get the second subterm.
 Equation 3, _e-if_ is more interesting in its construction and how it captures an important subtlety of the evaluation strategy.